Assistant Director of International Programs

 Loyola facilitates the process of obtaining student visa.
 We will go over the required paperwork and procedures in our individual meetings and predeparture workshops.
 Loyola will take the Italian visa applications, passports and all paperwork during the semester, and then will redistribute the visas and passports back to the students.

 The Italian visa process requires a lot of paperwork and documentation!
 The students will fill out the application in one of our workshops.
-However, there is a lot of information that must be presented with the application at the Embassy.
+However, there is a lot of information that must be presented with the application to the Italian Consulate.
 In addition to submitting the passport, application and a photo, students must also submit financial information from themselves and sometimes their parents.
 The student’s financial sponsor is required to submit an original bank statement (with account numbers and addresses blocked out) showing that there are funds of approx. $4000 available.
 The sponsor must also complete an Affidavit of Support (this is distributed to the students) that must be notarized.
 A recent passport-size photograph (2”x2”), official Loyola transcript, and a copy of a driver’s license or state ID are also necessary.
 The Italian government has the right to change its requirements, and students and parents must remain flexible to such changes.

 The student visa is what allows the students to enter Italy.
 Once they arrive, our onsite director will facilitate the process of obtaining their residence permit (permesso di soggiorno), which will allow them to stay in Italy for the duration of the program.
 For the residence permit, students must submit photos, copies of their health insurance information, and copies of their entire passport.
 The permit costs 155.12 Euro (as of 7/2013).
 Students will be given the latest information on the permit requirements in the predeparture workshops.